Longtime school bus driver will be laid to rest in bus casket

-GRAND MEADOW, Minn. — Glen Paul Davis, a beloved member of the Grand Meadow community passed away at the age of 88 on Saturday, Feb.
+GRAND MEADOW, Minn. — Glen Paul Davis, a beloved school bus driver and member of the Grand Meadow community, passed away at the age of 88 on Saturday, Feb.
 15 according to his obituary.

 Kids called him "Glennie."
-He proudly ferried Grand Meadow kids back and forth for 55 years from 1949 to 2005 without a single accident, his obituary stated.
+He proudly ferried Grand Meadow students back and forth from school for 55 years, from 1949 to 2005, without a single accident, his obituary stated.

-In a special tribute, Davis will be laid to rest in a school bus casket donated by Grand Meadow's Jim Hindt of Hindt Funeral Home.
+In a special tribute Davis will be laid to rest in a custom casket designed like a school bus donated by Grand Meadow's Jim Hindt of Hindt Funeral Home.

-Hindt says he enlisted the help of his family to help paint and decorate the immaculate casket.
+Hindt says he enlisted the help of his family to help paint and decorate the casket just for Davis.

 The idea of the casket started out as a joke, but Davis quickly grew to love it, showing anyone he met pictures of the work of art, according to Hindt.